Amy Casey Cooks

 Jump to:

-• what's to love about this recipe
+• What's to love about my beef tenderloin stew recipe

-• ingredients and substitutions
+• Ingredients and substitutions

-• variations
+• Hint

-• recommended equipment
+• Recommended equipment

-• top tip
+• Top cooking tip

-• frequently asked questions
+• Frequently asked questions

-• what to serve with this recipe
+• What to serve with filet mignon stew

-• more stew recipes
+• More stew recipes

-• just one more thing
+• One more thing

 • Recipe

-what's to love about this recipe
+What's to love about my beef tenderloin stew recipe

 After a week of work, staying home with my husband is a perfect date night.
 Add a bottle of wine, a cozy meal like my French Onion Chicken Bake or Smothered Pork Chops with Mushroom Gravy and I'm a happy camper.